biliyoyo520/paasword/README.md

 - UTF-8 terminal environment is recommended
 - Always copy the full password line to avoid truncation
 - Passwords avoid ambiguous characters and are safe for manual input on trusted devices

+## 🔐 Security Contact

+If you discover any security vulnerabilities in this project, please report them responsibly via email to `mailme@yoyo250.fun`.
+To ensure confidentiality, you may encrypt your message using my [GPG public key](http://r2.yoyo250.fun/yoyo250.asc).

+In case of unexpected email delivery issues (e.g., server downtime), you may also reach out via direct message on my homepage Twitter account.

 ---